Yachting-Club-CERN/ycc-keycloak-provider/README.md

 Clone this repo and use your favourite editor (if in doubt, just use IntelliJ Commuinity Edition).
 This is a Gradle project.

-For localdevelopment default H2 database is perfect, but you can also use `ycckeycloaklocal` in `ycc-db-local`, especially if you want to test migration.
+For local development default H2 database is perfect, but you can also use `ycckeycloaklocal` in `ycc-db-local`, especially if you want to test migration.
 See `ycc-infra/ycc-keycloak-dev` for more details.

+### Release Procedure

+1. Release commit: fix version, finalise change log (don't forget about the links in the bottom of the change log)
+2. Check CI for success.
+Check that the packages were published too.
+3. Publish release on GitHub
+4. Bump version

 ## Notes